 The Answer is the summary of your main idea.
 Beware, it's the solution, not the explanation of it.
 Good answers are typically represented by 3/4 bullet points.
 No more.

-If you squint at it, you realise that the SCQA framework turned out initial schema upside down.
+If you squint at it, you realize that the SCQA framework turned out initial schema upside down.

-Ideas comes up in a bottom-up fashion, but they need to be told top-down.
+Ideas come up in a bottom-up fashion, but they need to be told top-down.

 This is not how we think.
 But it's how we should write.

 Another interesting benefit of building information context using the SCQA framework is that once you've gotten the initial part out of the way, you can focus all your energy on making and supporting the case for why it's true.

 Ensuring you and your reader are in the same place before you lead him through your thinking is a necessary but non-sufficient condition.

 Once he's aware of the gist of your main idea (Answer), you need to argue and support it.
 That's when you need to focus on information resolution.